fizx/parsley/README.markdown

 <h3>Overview<a name="start-readme">&nbsp;</a></h3>

-Dexter is a simple language for data-extraction from XML-like documents (including HTML).
-Dexter is:
+parsley is a simple language for data-extraction from XML-like documents (including HTML).  parsley is:

 1. Blazing fast -- Typical HTML parses are sub-50ms.
-2. Easy to write and understand -- Dexter uses your current knowledge of JSON, CSS, and XPath.
+2. Easy to write and understand -- parsley uses your current knowledge of JSON, CSS, and XPath.
-3. Powerful.
-Dexter can understand full XPath, including standard and user-defined functions.
+3. Powerful.  parsley can understand full XPath, including standard and user-defined functions.

 ### Examples

-A simple script, or "dex", looks like this:
+A simple script, or "parslet", looks like this:

     {
       "title": "h1",